Skip to main content

 Set a cancellation policy / create auto-charge rules for late cancels, no shows

-To choose your cancellation policy click Settings (bottom left) > Cancellation policy
+To choose your cancellation policy for all classes or all appointments, click Settings (bottom left) > Cancellation policy.

 Then choose your cancellation policy preference for both classes and appointments.
 Then, set your 'Cancellation credit cut-off'.